 No problem!
 Almost every member of Team 3673 is involved with another school activity, whether it is sports, music, public service.
 Not to mention the homework that everyone has to go through!
 Members often bring their homework with them and use spare time to work on it.
 With so many students, it is also easier to find someone who can answer your question about the homework.

-Also, Team 3673 does not have an absolute strict schedule like sports do.
+Also, Team 3673 does not have an absolute strict schedule like other sports do.
 We want people to show up as much as possible, but we aren't evil about it.
 We understand that people's lives are full and we want to work with members.
 The more time you devote, the more you will get out of the program.

 No problem!
 Membership is absolutely free!
 We want to encourage as many people as possible to join, so there is no cost!
 The flip side is that our team has to raise more money through donations and sponsors.